Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization: Introduction

-Although rasterizing independent 2DGS sets at each time-step can intuitively encode video content, it primarily focuses on modeling dynamic transformations while neglecting static components.
-As a result, static content (\eg, background) is redundantly recomputed or duplicated across all frames, leading to unnecessary computational overhead and increased memory usage.
+Although rasterizing independent 2D Gaussian sets at each time-step can intuitively encode video content, it primarily focuses on modeling dynamic transformations while neglecting those static components.
+As a result, the static content (\eg, background) is redundantly recomputed or duplicated across all frames, leading to unnecessary computational overhead and increased memory usage.
 To mitigate this redundancy, we introduce a \textit{Gaussian Set Partitioning (GSP)} strategy that decomposes the 2DGS set $\cG$ into the dynamic and static Gaussians.
 The dynamic Gaussians model temporally varying content, while the static set captures stationary regions shared across all time steps and is stored only once, ensuring compactness.
 Specifically, we learn a binary mask to decouple 2D Gaussians from the initial time-step's 2DGSs $\G_1$, designating them as static Gaussians.
 They are then reused across subsequent time-steps $\{t \mid t > 1\}$, avoiding using redundant tokens and improving the temporal versatility.

-Overall, GVT combines the two strategies to produce a compact Gaussian-based representation that captures both spatial and temporal dynamics.
-We evaluate GVT on the video reconstruction task using the UCF101~\cite{soomro2012dataset}, Kinetics~\cite{kay2017kinetics}, and DAVIS~\cite{pont20172017} datasets, where it achieves state-of-the-art reconstruction performance, demonstrating strong representational capability.
-Additionally, we conduct action recognition and compression experiments: GVT outperforms the baseline MAGVIT-v2 in action recognition and achieves comparable compression performance, further validating its semantic encoding effectiveness and overall efficiency.
+Overall, we evaluate GVT integrated with these two strategies on the video reconstruction task across the UCF101~\cite{soomro2012dataset}, Kinetics~\cite{kay2017kinetics}, and DAVIS~\cite{pont20172017} datasets, where it achieves state-of-the-art performance, highlighting its strong representational capacity.
+To further demonstrate the versatility of GVT, we evaluate it on three additional representative video processing tasks, namely action recognition, compression, and generation, using the UVG and Kinetics datasets.
+Our GVT consistently achieves state-of-the-art compression performance and surpasses MAGVIT-v2 in both recognition and generation.
 Our contributions are summarized as follows:

-\begin{itemize} \item \textbf{STGE}: A generative module that projects rigid latent video representations to 2D Gaussian Splatting in a feed-forward manner, enabling versatile tokenization.
+\begin{itemize} \item \textbf{STGE}: A projection module that maps compact latent video representations to 2D Gaussian Splatting in a feed-forward manner, enabling versatile tokenization.

 \item \textbf{GSP}: A learnable strategy that partitions static and dynamic 2D Gaussians to reduce temporal redundancy, enhancing temporal versatility and compactness.